Why was a Productivity Center even needed?

 Display of Items

 We also explored the idea of displaying items (Tasks, Activities, To-do's, Approvals) via a collapse & expand interaction.
 However, some items could be very long which would make the element harder to collapse.
 Each task also had an expandable element within it, and we wanted to avoid nesting expandable elements.
+We hypothesized modals would be a better experience and presented prototypes of both Modals and Expand/Collapse methods to internal Users and key external users.
+They by far preferred the Modals.
+Although modals would a new pattern, they aligned with our vision of replacing slideouts, one of our most complained about UI patterns.

 Conversations are message threads or channels, each pertaining to a specific topic.
 Users can be @ mentioned in a Conversation, which will notify the user in the main left navigation.
 Users can also follow Conversations, and will be notified of any activity in those via the left navigation.
 However, users who got back from vacation or who are involved in a lot of Conversations were overwhelmed by too many notifications.
 Also, once a user was following a Conversation, it was hard to figure out how to unfollow it as this feature was hidden in a slideout.

 We decided to make a digest of Unread Conversations in Home.
 Below is an initial exploration.
+We knew having a 'Mark all as read' button was imperative.

 After iterating countless times, we created the following designs for implementation.

-We organized users' work into In Progress and Agenda.
+As aforementioned, we organized users' work into In Progress and Agenda.
 In Progress (as shown above) displays items that don't have due dates, as well as items already started or due in 2 weeks.
 Instead of making users have to manually micromanage their work, we wanted to keep things simple and group together the highest priority items.
 In the future, we'd like the make the two-week window customizable but weren't able to due to resource constraints.

 With Agenda, we were able to fix the issue of users being able to see their work in only one week increments.
 With the new infinite scroll list, users can now easily scroll to view all scheduled work.
 Furthermore, Tasks with start dates now display under the start date instead of the due date.
 This fixed a major pain point by making it easier to know when a Task starts, rather than learning about it when it's due.